 As an associate chief of emergency services at Parkland Hospital System, Dr. Gilberto Salazar has seen the results all too often.

-"What I hear most often is 'Well, you know, I drink a little bit to keep myself warm and to celebrate the holidays.'
+"What I hear most often is 'Well, you know, I drink a little bit to keep myself warm and to celebrate.'
 And that’s what gets people in trouble a little bit – the combination of alcohol and the cold weather."

 Salazar, who's also an assistant professor of emergency medicine at UT Southwestern Medical Center, says that cozy warm feeling you get from drinking is misleading because the alcohol actually draws all that heat from the core of your body, making you colder than you realize.